henriksen/kmon/README.md

 If either `--ext` or `--server` is not specified the default are shown above.

 ## Known issues
 This is the first release and a work in progress.
-Critical issues:
-* Initial proof of concept only works on Windows and runs the web command.
-Need some work to run on Mono and run Kestrel.
 * Little or no error handling.